artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

 ## Virtual Machine
+*You can visualize the following video at time 0:0 to see the steps described in this section: [RVfpgaToolsVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://www.youtube.com/watch?v=HuAF2XOMQmQ), or you can enable the subtitles in the original video).*

 In these labs we are going to work with a Virtual Machine (VM) with Ubuntu 22.04 Linux Operating System (OS).
 This VM can run on any native OS (Windows, Linux, macOS).
 The VM we will use belongs to the RVfpga training package, on which these practices are based.